Skip to main content

 Orchestra tries each gateway in order:

-1. First attempt - Transaction sent to first gateway in array
+1. Primary attempt — Transaction sent to the gateway specified in paymentGatewayAccountName

 2. Check result — If successful, return immediately

-3. On failure - Try next gateway in array
+3. Evaluate failure — If the failure is recoverable, try the next gateway in fallbackUpgs

 4. Repeat — Continue until success or all gateways exhausted

-5. Final result - Return success from first working gateway, or failure if all fail
+5. Final result — Return success from the first working gateway, or the last failure

 What Triggers Failover